A rich history

 Olga de Haas

 At the age of nineteen, Olga de Haas (1944-1978) is promoted to principal.
 The promising star and audience darling rose to become a legendary Dutch ballerina.
 She died on 1 September 1978 at the age of 34.

 Nederlands Ballet Orkest

 The foundation of the Nederlands Balletorkest, especially for accompanying Dutch National Ballet and Nederlands Dans Theater.

 Van Dantzig & Kaesen

 Resident choreographers Rudi van Dantzig and Robert Kaesen join Sonia Gaskell as directors of the company.

 The premiere of Van Dantzig’s Romeo and Juliet takes place on 16 February.
 His ballet is still in the company’s repertoire today.

-Rudolf Nureyev makes his debut as a guest artist with Dutch National Ballet in The Nutcracker on Christmas Day.
+Rudolf Nureyev makes his debut as a guest artist with Dutch National Ballet on Christmas Day.